Hexadecimal strings typically contain 0–9 and a–f, which gives plenty of opportunity for (naughty) words to form,1 e.g. “deadbabe”.

 To avoid accidentally generating words, we can remove vowels (A E I O U, and arguably Y) from the list of possible characters, and additionally remove characters that can stand in for vowels (0 1 3 4).

-The set of characters we use for representing hexadecimal strings therefore becomes shifted: instead of 0123456789abcdef
+The set of characters we use for representing hexadecimal strings therefore becomes shifted: instead of 0123456789abcdef, we now have 256789bcdfghjklm.

 577cjgmlhghl